 Final Staffing Note: Due to the fact that we run 11 different clinics, we truly appreciate the help of our peers and their players over a stretched-out period of time.
-Our 2022 staff is coming together quickly as so many are ready to get back on the court.
+Our 2023 staff will come together quickly as so many are ready to get back on the court.
 If they are listed below, it means they were confirmed to coach at least one clinic and sometimes as many as six, and every option in between!
 The clinic directors will lecture/coach at every summer session.
 However, the rest of the staff will vary by clinic throughout July based on their summer schedules.
-Once the 2022 JVBC Staff is announced, if there is a particular coach with whom you are interested in working, please e-mail us so that we can let you know the exact dates a specific coach has committed to. *Please keep in mind that WE CAN NOT GUARANTEE THAT EVERY PLAYER WILL GET TO WORK WITH EVERY COACH, but our clinics are small in nature so it is very likely you will meet all of our staff members at some point.
+Once the 2023 JVBC Staff is announced, if there is a particular coach with whom you are interested in working, please e-mail us so that we can let you know the exact dates a specific coach has committed to. *Please keep in mind that WE CAN NOT GUARANTEE THAT EVERY PLAYER WILL GET TO WORK WITH EVERY COACH, but our clinics are small in nature so it is very likely you will meet all of our staff members at some point.
 We appreciate your understanding in advance.

 *PER STRICT UNIVERSITY PROTOCOL, ALL COACHES MUST BE FULLY VACCINATED & PROVIDE PROOF OF VACCINATION TO BE VERIFIED & RECORDED BY THE JVBC MEDICAL STAFF PRIOR TO EACH CLINIC.
 A PERSON IS CONSIDERED "FULLY VACCINATED" 2 WEEKS AFTER COMPLETION OF A TWO-DOSE MRNA SERIES OR ONE DOSE OF THE JOHNSON & JOHNSON VACCINE AS CURRENTLY DEFINED BY THE CDC.